 The commencement of Year 11 is a significant time for our students at St Paul’s Catholic College as they transition from our Junior to Senior members of our community.
 Our Senior students symbolically transfer into our Senior uniform and return at the beginning of the year with energy and enthusiasm towards their newly elected Preliminary HSC subjects.

 Expectations of our new Seniors are also escalated, particularly towards their role as leaders and role models to our Juniors.
-There is a strong emphasis in Year 11 about transforming into leaders of our College, with many opportunities available to them to hone their leadership potential thorough positions such as Tutor Group Representatives, Student Representatives Council members, Vice House Leaders and Peer Mediators.
+There is a strong emphasis in Year 11 about transforming into leaders of our College, with many opportunities available to them to hone their leadership potential thorough positions such as Care Group Leaders, Student Representatives Council members, Vice House Leaders and Peer Mediators.
 Expectations surrounding their application and diligence towards their studies is also a point of difference.
 A Study Skills Day is held early in Term 1 to assist in developing these important skills to build the foundations for success.

 The Year 11 group attend the Bstreetsmart for Smarter, Safer Drivers program in Sydney.
 Bstreetsmart is the inspiring initiative of the Trauma Service at Westmead Hospital.
 Westmead’s Trauma Service is constantly reminded through their hands on work that young people aged between 15–30 are disproportionally represented in road trauma.
 As a result we have a strong commitment to Road Safety Education.
 The purpose of Bstreetsmart is to reduce the fatality and injury rates of young people by promoting safe behaviour as drivers, riders and passengers.